icbi-lab/IHCount/Workflow.md

 ```

-The segmentation and object detection was conducted with <b>CellProfiler</b> and the [IHCount.cppipe](/IHCount.cppipe) pipeline.
+The segmentation and object detection was conducted by <b>CellProfiler</b> using the [IHCount.cppipe](/IHCount.cppipe) pipeline.
 You can call CellProfiler either in the GUI or from the command line [runCP.py](/runCP.py)

 ```bash
 >>> count [Press Enter]